Nearly half of Americans earning more than $100K say they're living paycheck to paycheck — here's why your savings are more important than ever

 Many consumers are barely making ends meet — let alone have room at the end of the month to fill up their savings accounts.

-The most recent data from the Federal Reserve Bank of St. Louis shows that the U.S. personal savings rate dropped to 2.4% in November, compared to 7.1% from the same time last year.
+The most recent data from the Federal Reserve Bank of St. Louis shows that the U.S. personal savings rate increased to 4.7% in January — after falling to a 17-year low in June last year.
 The rate refers to personal savings as the percentage of income left over after you pay taxes and spend money.

 Americans steadily depleting their cash reserves in order to compensate for the effects of inflation is becoming a major concern as experts predict a recession could hit sometime in 2023.

-Experts like Suze Orman say it's important to have some emergency funds saved up in case of an unexpected financial crisis, such as a job loss, pay cut or even car trouble.
+Personal finance experts like Suze Orman say it's important to have some emergency funds saved up in case of an unexpected financial crisis, like a job loss, pay cut or even car trouble.

 What to read next